Koo Wee Rup

 What is the weighted average housing cost based on tenure mix in the suburb of Koo Wee Rup?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,237.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,237.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,811/month, and renters paying $1,386/month.

 How affordable is housing in the suburb of Koo Wee Rup relative to local incomes?